What is direct response?

 If you have a clear understanding of all the elements that go into creating a high-performing direct response advertisement, your chances of a successful campaign will be much higher.

 Most importantly, don’t forget to keep testing your direct response campaign against your other creatives.
-Continuous testing leads to continuous improvements and ensures your Facebook marketing is getting you the best bang for your buck.
+Continuous testing leads to continuous improvement and ensures you’re getting you the best bang for your buck with your Facebook marketing.

 Clicks first.
 Direct response campaigns demand instant action — a click.
 They work best as a follow-up to an awareness campaign, but can also hold their own alone.